You may wish to read an introduction to this section first.

 The geographers of the Ancient World divided the landmasses surrounding the Mediterranean Sea into two (Europe and Asia) or three (Europe, Asia and Libya/Africa) parts.
 This division did not have a main impact on military and religious leaders who preferred to divide the world into East and West (e.g. the double-headed eagle of many empires and of the Greek Orthodox Church).

 The geographical discoveries of the XVth and XVIth centuries led to the identification of four parts of the world.
-In the XVIIth century this partition into four became popular in Rome because it was used to celebrate the Popes and the Catholic Church as Masters of the World at Piazza Navona (Fontana dei Fiumi) and at S. Ignazio (ceiling).
+In the XVIIth century this partition into four became popular in Rome because it was used to celebrate the Popes and the Catholic Church as Masters of the World in Piazza Navona (Fontana dei Fiumi) and in S. Ignazio (ceiling).
 Varlè decorated with statues of the four continents the interior of Loggia dei Mercanti, perhaps as a tribute to the relatively cosmopolitan population of Ancona.

 S. Ciriaco: monument to St. Cyriacus of Ancona by Gioacchino Varlè (1757-60)

 In December 1755 the sarcophagus of St. Cyriacus of Ancona was opened to check its content.
 The body of the saint was found incorrupt (i.e. without signs of decomposition) and it was decided to place it in a monument with glass panels to allow its view.
 In 1782 Pope Pius VI, on his way back from Vienna, stopped at Ancona to see it and in 1800 Pope Pius VII did the same on his way to Rome after the election which had occurred in Venice.